voron434/django-celery/README.md

 ## Installing on a local machine

-This project requires python3 (i don't test it on python2).
+This project requires python3.7 <!-- TODO: use poetry/docker to avoid versioning errors, doesn't work with versions above 3.7 --> (i don't test it on python2).
 For frontend building you need to install Node.JS.
 I run tests on OS X and Linux (Circle CI), so the project should work on both systems.

 ```sh
 pip install -r requirements.txt